peterchappell/peterchappell.github.io/src/content/about/range.md

 ## A broad range of experience

-- 10 years experience as a UI designer before shifting focus to front-end engineering.
+- 10 years experience as a UI designer + 10 years front-end engineering experience.
 - Experience working with a wide variety of backend systems, languages and frameworks.
 - Creative thinking and problem solving.
 - Recently completed a Professional Diploma in UX.